sency-ai/smkit-ui-android-demo/CustomWorkout.md

 The key differance between the two is the `ScoringParams` parameter inside `SMExercise` object.
 In Customized Workout `ScoringParams` is not mandatory.
 In Customized Assessment `ScoringParams` is mandatory.
+Also, In Customized Workout by default there is no `Summary Screen`, in Customized Assessment there is.

+Please take in mind that you can programmaticaly ask to show a `Summary Screen` when starting assessments.
+In order to do so, pass showSummary Boolean argument.

 ### Start Customized Workout\Assessment
 In order to start Custom Workout\Assessment please create a SMWorkout object.